"releasing products styled to match Apple’s."

 God I hope not! iPad design = EPIC FAILURE in terms of style.

 The question is, does Apple’s tablet market share - or Android’s for that matter - actually matter?
 Apple is certainly selling more of the darn things, but after a brief year’s relief, sales of Android alternatives are rising even more quickly.
-According to ABI Research, a market watcher, Apple’s share of the world tablet market …
+According to ABI Research, a market watcher, Apple’s share of the world tablet …

 "releasing products styled to match Apple’s."